Either a screw or dial that adjusts the airflow into a tank as the user inhales affecting both the amount of vapour and flavour.

 A term vapers give to traditional tobacco cigarettes.

 A generic term given to the part of the e-cig that heats the e-liquid and turns it into a vapour.

 Unit that houses the heating coils and wicking material.

 American Wire Gauge is a standardised wire gauge used in North America, whereas in Europe the diameter of the wire is expressed in millimetres.
 Resistance wire is used to make heating coils.

-A battery supplies power to the atomizer and can be an integrated battery unit, where the battery is built in or a removable battery that can be removed from the e-cigarette to recharge or replace it.
+A battery supplies power to the coil and can be an integrated battery unit, where the battery is built in or a removable battery that can be removed from the e-cigarette to recharge or replace it.

 Occurs if the coil gets too hot without enough e-liquid.
 In certain circumstances it can burn the wicking material delivering an acrid taste that is unpalatable.
 Once a coil is burnt it is unlikely to recover normal performance and usually needs replacing.

-Is usually the positive feed from the battery, it can be fixed or sprung and makes contact with the positive pin of the atomizer.
+Connection pin Is usually the positive feed from the battery, it can be fixed or sprung and makes contact with the positive pin of the atomizer.

 Diluents are liquids that are used to dilute e-liquid mixes.
 The main diluents are PG and VG which are mixed in different ratios adding to the vaping characteristics of the e-liquid.

 A usual abbreviation for an e-cigarette mouthpiece or a mouthpiece with a wide bore through which you can drop e-liquid to refresh the coil of an RDA (rebuildable dripping atomizer).